dexlex/DexMovingImageView/README.md

 # ![Logo](https://github.com/dexlex/DexMovingImageView/raw//master/ic_launcher.png) Dex Moving ImageView

-DMIV aims to provide a flexible and customizable instrument for automated image moving on display.
+DMIV aims to provide a flexible and customizable instrument for automated images moving on display.
 It provides scroll or time based moving.
 But you can create your own evaluator.

 ![Screenshot](https://github.com/dexlex/DexMovingImageView/raw/master/dmiv_screenshot.gif)